Nordhorn: Further quarters

-In earlier centuries, Nordhorn's townsfolk had so-called peat cutting rights in this area, which at that time was moorland belonging to the community of Bakelde.
-In 1864, this area was divided and Nordhorn received this plot as part of its municipal area.
-It was therefore called the Stadtsche Flur, or "town lea".
-By the turn of the century there was building here and the area came to be called Stadtflur.
-Stadtflur now has roughly 7,700 inhabitants, putting it among Nordhorn's bigger Stadtteile.
+In earlier centuries, Nordhorn citizens held peat-cutting rights in this area, then moorland belonging to the community of Bakelde.
+Following a division of land in 1864, this section was allocated to Nordhorn and became known as the Stadtsche Flur ("municipal land").
+By the turn of the 20th century, buildings appeared in the area, which became known as Stadtflur.
+Today, Stadtflur has approximately 7,700 inhabitants, making it one of Nordhorn’s larger quarters (Stadtteile).